 Sleep is critical to the immune system.
 Getting less than the recommended amount is not just detrimental to your physical health, but your brain health too.
-Sufficient sleep has been shown to boost the immune system, which can reduce our chances of developing chronic illness.
+Sufficient sleep has been shown to boost the immune system, reducing our chances of developing chronic illness.

 A Healthy Immune System Can Fight off Infection

-Similarly, a University of California study also found that people who sleep six hours a night or less are four times more likely to catch a cold when exposed to the virus, compared to those who manage more than seven hours a night.
+Similarly, a University of California study also found that people who sleep six hours a night or less are four times more likely to catch a cold when exposed to the virus than those who manage more than seven hours a night.

-Australian sleep specialist Olivia Arezzolo told news.com.au that adults should aim for seven to nine hours of sleep per night in order to battle coronavirus.
+Australian sleep specialist Olivia Arezzolo told news.com.au that adults should aim for seven to nine hours of sleep per night to battle coronavirus.

 “Evidence shows that lack of sleep impairs immunity: Studies show a 70% reduction in natural immune cells after only four to five hours of sleep,” she told the publication.